dchambers/oxymora-monorepo/packages/oxymora/docs/OXYMORA_COMPONENTS_ARE.md

 ### What About Side-Effects Though?

 Having said the above, components often do need to have side-effects, and when that's the case those side-effects must ultimately be handled somewhere.
 Oxymora components can overcome this by firing callbacks, and leaving it to the consuming component to act on those callbacks.
-It may very well be the case that the component module provides the impure functions to help with this, but provided that it's left to the consuming component to pull the trigger on their use, then the component itself remains pure.
+It may very well be the case that the component module provides some impure functions to help with this, but provided that it's left to the consuming component to pull the trigger on their use, then the component itself will remain pure.

-If the consuming component is itself an Oxymora component, it can refrain from accepting this responsibility by offering a callback prop of its own to handle the side effect, which can then be fed (as-is, or wrapped in a coordinating function) to the child component.
-The idea here being that side-effects should ideally be handled at the top of the app component tree only, such that the vast majority of an app's call-stack / component-tree will be trivial to reason about, and trivial to test.
+If the consuming component is itself a pure component, it can refrain from accepting this responsibility by offering a callback prop of its own to handle the side effect, which can then be fed (as-is, or wrapped in a coordinating function) to the child component.
+The idea being that side-effects should ideally be handled at the top of the app component tree only, such that the vast majority of an app's call-stack / component-tree will be trivial to reason about, and trivial to test.

 ![Oxymora Component Tree](oxymora-component-tree.svg)